bThink-BGU/BPjs/README.md

 * :sparkles: MOAR UNIT TESTSTSSSTTTSTSS!!!!!!!

 ### 2018-03-21
-* :sparkles: `bsync` is *depredated*, in favor of `bp.sync`.
+* :sparkles: `bsync` is *deprecated*, in favor of `bp.sync`.
 The latter can be called from any function, not just the immediate b-thread function.
 * :sparkles: `BProgramRunner` now implements Java's `Runnable`.
 * :arrow_up: Simplified b-thread scope processing.
 This means scopes behave closer to what a JavaScript programmer would expect.
 * :arrow_up: Javadoc references use latest version (rather than a fixed one).